 If the last several years have tested your patience, creativity and confidence then join the ranks of other contractors.
 While some pavement maintenance contractors have thrived through the past few turbulent economic years, more have experienced bidding work at smaller margins than ever…and those were the fortunate contractors.

-While we clearly are not out of the financial fog just yet, it’s important that we work hard to regain and maintain that “edge” of confidence that can, at times, come off just a little bit cocky.
+So, while we clearly are not out of the financial fog just yet, it’s important that we work hard to regain and maintain that “edge” of confidence that can, at times, come off just a little bit cocky.
 Not arrogance mind you, but a belief in yourself, your leadership, and your company as truly being the “preferred contractor of choice.”

 Here are a few observations I’ve made based on some of the successful pavement maintenance contractors I met and spent time with this past January at the 2014 National Pavement Expo in Ft.
 Lauderdale.